iluvcapra/pycmx/README.md

 * Does not parse source list at end of EDL.

 Probably beyond the scope of this module:
 * Does not parse timecode entries.
-For this we recommend [timecode](https://pypi.org/project/timecode/).
 * Does not parse color correction notes.
 For this functionality we refer you to [pycdl](https://pypi.org/project/pycdl/) or [cdl-convert](https://pypi.org/project/cdl-convert/).

 ## Should I Use This?